codercreative/tindog/README.md

 CSS:

-- For improved UX reduce like/cross button size, reduce padding on swipe-icons container
+- For improved UX on mobile view, reduce like/cross button size, reduce padding on swipe-icons container

 - Use the following CSS to improved responsiveness of image: